DRK-Jingles/The-Haukai-Restaurant/README.md

     Chrome Dev-tools has been updated and the preset throttling speeds have been removed.
     I have created a preset 2G network with the following stats: 450 kb/s download, 150 kb/s upload, 300ms RTT.
     This is based on the old 'Good 2G' preset with these exact values.

     The images associated with these tests can be found in the folder "Network Tests".
+    I found my pages loaded within the necessary load times so did not adjust anything, i could gain more speed by properly compressing my images to conserve space and load times.

 <!--created by:Adam Hearps
 student id: 5001160